Atletico Madrid 0-0 Bayer Leverkusen (agg 4-2)

 Attempt missed.
 Antoine Griezmann (Atlético de Madrid) right footed shot from the right side of the box is just a bit too high.
 Assisted by Yannick Carrasco.

 Attempt missed.
-Chicharito (Bayer 04 Leverkusen) left footed shot from a difficult angle on the left is close, but misses to the right.
+Chicharito (Bayer 04 Leverkusen) left footed shot from the left side of the box is close, but misses to the right.

 Attempt blocked.
 Kevin Volland (Bayer 04 Leverkusen) left footed shot from the centre of the box is blocked.